Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: Overview of the RF System

-The overview of the RF power transmission line for the SPP project can be seen in Fig.\ref{fig:overview}.
-The racks shown in lower left part of the figure represent the RF power supply unit (PSU).
-The RF power supply is required to be pulsed at a maximum duty factor of 3\% and to have a peak output power of 120 kW at 352.2 MHz.
-Therefore the PSU was designed to match these requirements; the result being a two step amplifier, containing both solid state and vacuum tube components.
+Consequently, the PSU was designed to match these requirements; the result being a two step amplifier, having both solid state and vacuum tube components.
 The output form factor of the PSU follows the RF amplifier cavity's output in 3 1/8" rigid coaxial line format.
 A coaxial to rectangular waveguide converter has been designed to start using a half height (HH) WR2300 rectangular waveguide leading to a HH custom designed circulator to protect the power supply.
 The RF dump is also a custom made component, installed after a 90 degree E-bend at the third port of the circulator.
 The 6 meter transmission line starts at the second port of the circulator and is immediately converted to full height (FH) WR2300 using a custom designed and built adapter unit.
 The FH line's last components are an H-bend followed by a flexible rectangular waveguide and finally a rectangular to coaxial waveguide converter to couple the power to the accelerating cavity by using a magnetic loop.
 The rest of this manuscript is devoted to the design, building and testing of these components.